sccn/sccn.github.io/tutorials/09_source/Model_Settings.md

 Next is the coregistration, which is explained in detail in the following sections.

+### The default headmodels

+The first default head model for Fieldtrip is a spherical head model.
+This is the

 ### Avoiding co-registration by choosing appropriate channel locations